scriptex/svgo-viewbox/README.md

 > Add `viewBox` to SVG files using SVGO

-Node JS script which uses SVGO and a custom plugin in order to add `viewBox` attribute to all SVG files in a folder.
+Node JS script which uses SVGO and a custom plugin in order to add `viewBox` attribute to all SVG files in a folder or to a single SVG file.

 ## Dependencies